ibiscp/PID-Controller/README.md

 This function was chosen in order to minimize both the reference tracking error and the high steering angles.

+### Effect of each of the P, I, D components

+* P - Proportional part - Determines the speed the controller respond to the cross-track error.
+If the gain ```Kp``` is too large can destabilize or oscilate the system.
+* I -
+* D -

 ## Dependencies

 * cmake >= 3.5